Teams, tales and tips – a guide to the local game

 On the opposite bank of the Wyre, by the Shard Bridge, the Shard Riverside Inn in Hambleton offers a stay in contemporary luxury, most of its 23 rooms with riverside views.
 It’s also a superior dining destination, breakfast continuing the Lancashire culinary theme.

-From here, bus No.2C runs to Knotts End (every 30min, 15min journey time) and the quick hourly ferry hop to Fleetwood.
-Also at Knotts End, there are B&B rooms available at the Bourne Arms, a large landmark pub with panoramic sea views.
+From here, bus 2C runs to Knott End (every 30mins, 15min journey time) and the quick hourly ferry hop to Fleetwood.
+Also at Knott End, there are B&B rooms available at the Bourne Arms, a large landmark pub with panoramic sea views.